PyLops/pylops/docs/source/gpu.rst

 provide data vectors to the solvers, e.g., when using :class:`pylops.MatrixMult` the input matrix must be a ``cupy`` array if the data provided to a solver is also ``cupy`` array.
-For JAX, apart from following the procedure described for CuPy, a PyLops operator must also be wrapped into a ``JaxOperator``.
+For JAX, apart from following the same procedure described for CuPy, the PyLops operator must be also wrapped into a :class:`pylops.JaxOperator`.

-In the following, we provide a list of methods in :class:`pylops.LinearOperator` with their current status (available on CPU, GPU with CuPy, and GPU with JAX.
+In the following, we provide a list of methods in :class:`pylops.LinearOperator` with their current status (available on CPU, GPU with CuPy, and GPU with JAX):

 .. list-table::
    :widths: 50 25 25 25